eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/exercises/LAB-01a-terminal-challenge.md

         +- bootcamp-one
         |
         +- bootcamp-prep
+            |
+            +-bootcamp-sub-directory
 ```

 ## Step 6

-Remove directory and its contents with `rm -rf`
+Remove the bootcamp-full directory and its contents with `rm -rf`

 ```
 ~